Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • sotalol.

-Class IС drugs are contraindicated after myocardial infarction, as well as in conditions accompanied by expansion of the left ventricular cavity, thickening of its walls, decreased ejection fraction, or signs of heart failure.
+Class IC drugs are contraindicated after myocardial infarction, as well as in conditions accompanied by dilation of the left ventricular cavity, thickening of its walls, decreased ejection fraction, or signs of heart failure.

 Useful video

-For information on what methods of treating extrasystoles are used at the moment, see this video:
+For information on what treatment methods for extrasystoles are currently used, watch this video:

 The main drugs for the treatment of extrasystole

-Bisoprolol (concor) is most often used to eliminate the supraventricular form of arrhythmia.
-It belongs to beta-blockers that suppress sensitivity corresponding receptors of the heart.
+Bisoprolol (Concor) is most often used to eliminate the supraventricular form of arrhythmia.
+It is a beta blocker that suppresses sensitivity corresponding heart receptors.

-Beta receptors are also located in the vessels and bronchi, but bisoprolol is a selective agent that selectively acts only on the myocardium.
+Beta receptors are also located in blood vessels and bronchi, but bisoprolol is a selective agent that selectively acts only on the myocardium.

-With good disease control, it can even be used in patients with asthma or diabetes mellitus.
+If the disease is well controlled, it can be used even in patients with asthma or diabetes.

-In more than 10% of patients, especially those with heart failure, the drug causes a slowdown in the pulse rate of less than 50 per minute.
-In 1 - 10% of patients, dizziness and headache occur, which pass against the background of constant medication.
-In the same percentage of cases, there is a decrease in pressure, increased shortness of breath or edema, a feeling of cold feet, nausea, vomiting, stool disturbances, fatigue.
+In more than 10% of patients, especially those with heart failure, the drug causes a heart rate slower than 50 beats per minute.
+In 1 - 10% of patients, dizziness and headache occur, which disappear with constant use of the medication.
+In the same percentage of cases, there is a decrease in pressure, increased shortness of breath or swelling, a feeling of cold feet, nausea, vomiting, bowel movements, and fatigue.

-Sotalol also blocks beta-receptors of the heart, acts on potassium receptors.
-This leads to its use for the prevention of severe ventricular arrhythmias.
-It is used for frequent supraventricular extrasystole, once a day.
+Sotalol also blocks beta receptors of the heart and acts on potassium receptors.
+This necessitates its use for the prevention of severe ventricular arrhythmias.
+It is used for frequent supraventricular extrasystole, 1 time per day.

-Contraindications in sotalol the same as in bisoprolol, however, a long QT syndrome and allergic rhinitis are also added.
+Contraindications Sotalol has the same side effects as bisoprolol, but it also adds long QT syndrome and allergic rhinitis.

 • dizziness, headache, weakness, irritability;

-• slowdown or increased heart rate, increased shortness of breath or swelling, decreased blood pressure;
+• slowing or increasing heart rate, increased shortness of breath or swelling, decreased blood pressure;

 • chest pain;